Evolution and determinants of firm-level systemic risk in local production networks: Methods

 The Hungarian production network is obtained from VAT transaction data as follows.
 For every sales transaction between a supplier $i$ and buyer $j$, we have the monetary value of the goods and services sold, $V_{ji}$ in forints (HUF), and the tax amount paid $T_{ji}$.
 We use $V_{ji}$ as an estimate for the volume $w_{ij}$ of product type $p_i$ delivered from $i$ to $j$.
 We aggregate all transactions on a yearly basis by summing all exchanges between two firms that take place in a given year.

-Transactions for years 2015 to 2017 appear in the dataset only if they exceed a reporting VAT threshold of $t = 1\,000\,000$ HUF (about $2\,500$ EUR).
-In order to make the whole dataset homogeneous we apply the same threshold for all other years, thus removing transactions with value less than $t$.
+Transactions for years 2015 to 2017 appear in the dataset only if they exceed a reporting VAT threshold of $t = 1\,000\,000$ HUF (about $2\,500$ EUR), which was lowered in 2018 and completely removed in 2020.
+In order to make the whole dataset homogeneous we apply the same threshold of 2015 for all other years, thus removing transactions with value less than $t$.
 We also implement two additional filters.
-To build a local production network and remove possible geographical effects or biases, we only consider firms whose headquarters are based in Budapest (which are the majority of firms in Hungary).
-Furthermore, in order to make the yearly networks easier to handle, for each snapshot we also remove small firms that have a number of employees $\le$ 11 and also a number of customers $k^\text{out}\le 2$.
-See Supplementary Materials \ref{si:filtering} and \ref{si:out-str} for further information on the goodness of the filters.
+To build a local production network and remove possible geographical effects or biases, we only consider firms whose headquarters are based in Budapest (which represent 29\% of the total firms in Hungary).
+Furthermore, in order to make the yearly networks easier to handle, for each snapshot we also remove the {smallest firms, selected as those having} a number of employees $\le$ 11 and also a number of customers $k^\text{out}\le 2$ (see Supplementary Materials S1 and S3 for further information on the goodness of the filters).